PixelGenuine/twitch-downloader/README.md

-# twitch-download
+# Twitch Downloader
-Chrome extension to download twitch clips in one click.
+Twitch Downloader allows you to download clips from Twitch with one click.